 - Internet address of website visited directly before (referrer)

 - information about the programme retrieving the data (user agent)

-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety is not able to directly link IP addresses to users and rules it out.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection is not able to directly link IP addresses to users and rules it out.

 IP addresses are only analysed in cases of attacks against our website, breaches of public order or other cases of illegal actions in connection with the website.
 An analysis of the IP address to reveal the identity of the user can only be conducted with the help of the user's provider and only in connection with investigations by the police or public prosecutors.